Podcast: Play in new window | Download

 Fr.
 Andy

 Fr.
 Andy Boyd is a Roman Catholic priest of the Diocese of Erie, PA.
-Currently, Father Andy is assigned to Saint George Parish in Erie, PA.
+Currently, Father Andy is assigned as pastor of Immaculate Heart of Mary Parish in Mercer, PA.

 Father Andy entered seminary after high school, graduating from Gannon University and Saint Mark Seminary in 2014.
 In the fall of 2014, Father Andy began his Major Seminary Studies at Saint Vincent Seminary in Latrobe PA.
 Father Andy graduated from Saint Vincent Seminary with his Masters of Divinity in May 2018, and was ordained a priest in June 2018.